 While measuring Actual Usage Cellular One reviews the amount of each customer’s data usage to calculate the amount of traffic associated with that customer.

-Please note that your Usage Total is far more likely to exceed your rate plan Usage Level if you use large quantities of music files, full software applications, or engage in similar high-bandwidth activities.
+Please note that your data usage total will depend how you use your data.
+Data usage increases if you use large quantities of music files, full software applications, or engage in similar high-bandwidth activities.

 Basic information and examples showing the approximate data usage for several common Internet activities appear below.